The pro-nilpotent Lawrence-Krammer-Bigelow representation: Introduction

 \begin{athm} There are pro-nilpotent representations of the groups $\Gamma$, induced by the surjections \eqref{eq:surjection-of-groups}, for each of the pairs listed in Table~\ref{table:pro-nilpotent-representations} on page \pageref{table:pro-nilpotent-representations}. \end{athm}

 \bgroup \arraystretch{1.5}

 \egroup

 \paragraph*{Outline.} The paper is organised as follows.
 Precise definitions of pro-nilpotent representations are given first in \S\ref{s:pro-nilpotent}.
 The key technical input for the existence of our pro-nilpotent representations is a refinement of the notion of the (non-)stopping of the lower central series of a group, which has been studied comprehensively for (partitioned) braid groups and their relatives in \cite{DPS}; this refinement is introduced in \S\ref{s:NCP}.
 In \S\ref{s:general-recipe} we give the general recipe for constructing pro-nilpotent representations of groups, which is a refinement of a recipe introduced by the authors in \cite{PSI}.
 In \S\ref{ss:Bn-pro-nilpotent} we apply this in a special case to construct the pro-nilpotent LKB representation (Theorem~\ref{athm:pro-nilpotent}).
-The ribbon Lawrence representations (Theorem~\ref{athm:ribbon-Lawrence}) are then constructed in \S\ref{ss:Bn-ribbon} and in \S\ref{ss:Bn-matrices} we compute matrices (Theorem~\ref{athm:3-variable-LKB}) for the second ribbon Lawrence representation (which is also the limit of the pro-nilpotent LKB representation).
-Finally, the construction of our other pro-nilpotent representations (Theorem~\ref{athm:other-pro-nilpotent-reps}) for surface braid groups and loop braid groups is carried out in \S\ref{s:SBn} and \S\ref{s:LBn} respectively.
+The ribbon Lawrence representations (Theorem~\ref{athm:ribbon-Lawrence}) are then constructed in \S\ref{ss:Bn-ribbon}; in \S\ref{ss:Bn-matrices} we compute matrices (Theorem~\ref{athm:3-variable-LKB}) for the second ribbon Lawrence representation (which is also the limit of the pro-nilpotent LKB representation) and in \S\ref{ss:embedding-into-matrix-ring} we prove Proposition~\ref{aprop:embedding-into-matrix-ring}, which implies that the second ribbon Lawrence representation may be embedded into a representation over $\bC$.
+Finally, the construction of our other pro-nilpotent representations (Theorem~\ref{athm:other-pro-nilpotent-reps}) for surface braid groups and for loop braid groups is carried out in \S\ref{s:SBn} and \S\ref{s:LBn} respectively.